On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Introduction

-In subriemannian geometry one studies distributions on smooth manifolds, in particular, the bracket generating distributions which lie at the opposite end of the integrable ones.
-If $\mathcal D\subset TM$ is a bracket generating distribution then successive Lie brackets of local vector fields in $\calD$ around any point $x\in M$ span the tangent space $T_xM$.
-For any distribution we can consider smooth curves $\gamma: \mathbb I\to M$ which are everywhere tangent to $\mathcal D$.
-We shall call them $\calD$-horizontal curves or simply horizontal curves.
+Given a distribution $\calD$, we can consider smooth curves $\gamma: \bbI \to M$ which are everywhere tangent to it.
+We shall call them \emph{$\calD$-horizontal curves} or simply \emph{horizontal curves}.
 These curves play an important role in understanding the distribution.
-In fact, if $\calD$ is bracket generating then any two points of the manifold $M$ can be joined by a smooth horizontal curve (\cite{chowBracketGenerating}) and the space of horizontal curves joining two points have the same homotopy type as the space of smooth curves joining them (\cite{gromovCCMetric,geHorizontalCC}).\\
+In fact, if $\calD$ is bracket generating, any two points of the manifold $M$ can be joined by a smooth horizontal curve (\cite{chowBracketGenerating}) and the space of horizontal curves joining two points has the same homotopy type as the space of smooth curves joining them (\cite{geHorizontalCC,gromovCCMetric}).

-More generally, one may consider horizontal immersions of $k$-manifolds in a manifold $M$ with a distribution $\mathcal D$.
-Gromov proves (\cite{gromovBook,gromovCCMetric}), for a generic distribution $\mathcal D$, that horizontal immersions with some additional regularity condition, satisfy the $h$-principle provided
+More generally, one may consider horizontal immersions of $k$-manifolds in a manifold $M$ endowed with a distribution $\calD$.
+Such maps can be thought of as the solutions to the differential operator,